Riebart/litt/README.md

 - `tt sw` will start a stopwatch if one is not running, and will stop a stopwatch if one is currently running.
 - `tt interrupt` (`tt i`) will interrupt a currently running stopwatch (if one is running, otherwise it will act as an alias to `tt start`), which pauses the running stopwatch and starts a new one.
 - `tt resume` (`tt r`) will stop the stopwatch started by `tt interrupt` and resume the stopwatch (if there was one, otherwise it will act as an alias to `tt stop`) that was running when `tt interrupt` was called.
+- `tt cancel` will top the stopwatch (or interruption, if one is running) without committing the record to the ledger (effectively discarding the time).
+If no stopwatch is running, this operation does nothing.
+If an interruption is running, the interruption is canceled as though `tt interrupt` was never issued (but otherwise leaves the stopwatch intact).
+It takes no options.

 `tt sw` is a context-aware alias to `tt start` or `tt stop` that will happily do what you tell it to (such as accidentally clobber a running stopwatch if issued by accident), and is provided as a terse alternative for brave users.

 `tt start` and `tt stop` are the recommended commands for using the stopwatch, especially to start.

-All of the above commands support the following options:
+All of the above commands support the following options as well as exactly one positional argument:

 - `-d`/`--description`
 - `-t`/`--tag`
 - `-D`/`--detail`
 - `-S`/`--structured-data`

-`tt start`, `tt interrupt`, and `tt sw` (when starting a stopwatch) are commands that open a new interval and support one positional argument and these additional options:

 - `-a`/`--alias`

 When provided, the positional argument is checked against the list of known alias keys.
 If an alias key matching the positional argument is found, then the positional argument is treated as the value of `--alias`.
 If no alias key matching the positional argument is found, then it is treated as the value of `--description`.

 For more on aliases, see the [Aliases](#aliases) section.

 `tt stop`, `tt resume`, and `tt sw` (when stopping a stopwatch) are commit-level operations, and options specified with these commands override (or add to, in the case of `--tag`) the values of the options given to the corresponding command that started the current stopwatch (or interruption interval).
+When the positional argument is provided to these commands, the interpretation is the same as in other stopwatch commands.
 Additionally these commands support the following options:

 - `-i`/`--id`
 - `-u`/`--untag`